 One of Quest’s main draws is its new inside-out tracking system, dubbed Oculus Insight.
 Whereas the original Rift used external sensors to track your headset and controllers in physical space, Quest has four cameras mounted onto the device itself.
 Oculus reasons that the shift to inside-out is so compelling that it’s even refreshing the original Rift with this style of tracking.

-Quest makes a good case for the switch, especially following a year’s worth of software updates.
+Quest makes a great case for the switch, especially following a year’s worth of software updates.
 The vast majority of the time you’d be hard-pressed to find a difference.
-Pretty much all of the content I’ve played on Quest so far (about six different games) has been perfectly compatible with Quest.
+Pretty much all of the content I’ve played on Quest has been completely playable without a hitch.
 In Beat Saber, I slashed my way through Escape on Expert (in No Fail, I’ll admit) without being able to tell the difference.
 In Space Pirate Trainer I shot for the same high scores with as much success as I’d have anywhere else.
 Recent updates have even found the headset able to accommodate games you’d assume you’d need 360 degree tracking for, like Ready at Dawns’ Echo VR.
-You might assume Quest wouldn’t be able to handle those actions, but it worked nine times out of ten.
+You might assume Quest wouldn’t be able to handle those types of games, but you’ll be pleasantly surprised by the results.

 It’s wonderfully simple.
 Better yet, if you do step outside those barriers then the passthrough system automatically activates, showing the world around you.
 Plus you can now head into the passthrough option on demand.
 It’s intuitive to a degree VR hasn’t really enjoyed before.
 Previous setup systems were complicated and easily confused.
 With Quest, anyone that puts on a headset for the first time can be up and running in seconds.
-Better yet, if someone’s using the space you want to play it you can just find another one.
+Better yet, if someone’s using the space you want to play in you can just find another one.

 While Quest might not need a $1000 PC to run, it’s an inescapable fact that its Snapdragon 835 mobile hardware can’t afford the same kind of performance seen on Rift or even Sony’s PSVR.
 In many cases I’ve seen, VR developers have done a tremendous job optimizing their once processor-intensive games for much leaner hardware.
 Superhot VR feels as sharp as ever, for example, as does Beat Saber.
 Stack them side-by-side with the PC counterparts and it will be clear which looks better, but once inside Quest it’s hard to tell.

-But sometimes the cutbacks feel a little too much.
+Sometimes the cutbacks feel a little too much.
 Survios’ port of 2018 boxing hit Creed: Rise to Glory has the playable fundamentals down, but it relies heavily on foveated rendering (see below) and other games like Arizona Sunshine have much muddier textures.

-It’s telling, too, that Oculus Studios’ own genuinely ‘new’ Quest games, Journey of the Gods and Ballista, adopt cartoonish, simplistic art styles that do away with the intricacies of photorealism.
+It’s telling, too, that Oculus Studios’ own Quest games like Lies Beneath, Journey of the Gods and Ballista, adopt cartoonish, simplistic art styles that do away with the intricacies of photorealism.
 Meanwhile, visually rich Rift-exclusives like Asgard’s Wrath and Stormland remain confined to PC.
 Again, Quest’s potential to sell more than its PC VR contemporaries could mean we start seeing a lot of VR developers adopting less graphically rich games in the future.

 Fixed Foveated Rendering

 Foveated rendering is a promising avenue for the future of VR.
 It’s a technique in which a headset only fully renders a certain part of its display, taking some of the pressure off of processing.
 Ideally, it would be paired with eye-tracking, allowing the device to see where you’re looking.
-Like Oculus Go, though, Quest uses fixed foveated rendering.
+Like Oculus Go, though, Quest uses fixed foveated rendering in many native apps.
 There’s no eye-tracking, so the headset instead simply blurs the edges of the screen in hopes you won’t realize.

-Unlike Go, though, I noticed the foveated rendering far more in Quest.
-Or, rather, I noticed it far more in some Quest apps.
-In some games like Beat Saberit isn’t perceptible.
+In Quest’s most intensive apps you’ll notice the foveated rendering.
+In some games like Beat Saber it isn’t perceptible.
 Again, though, Creed was the giveaway.
 In the game’s opening training montage I couldn’t help but point my eyes down and see two blurs for feet running on a treadmill.
 Tilting my head up over text to move it into the foveated area revealed the scale and size of the effect.
 It renders fully right in the center and gets increasingly blurrier as you move closer to the edges of the display.
 You can see the effect in these images captured directly from the headset, which still reflect the experience in 2020.

 I’ve found the technique to range from incredibly distracting to occasionally noticeable.
 Creed is the main offender, yes, but it also caught my eye in games like Journey of the Gods and Apex Construct.
 It’s a necessary evil to get some of PC VR’s bigger games onto the headset but problematic all the same.

 And yet, for all its advances, Quest likely still isn’t enough to truly take VR mainstream.
 Its limited mobile hardware, the expense of getting into Link and its front-heavy design hold the system back, as does the usual array VR caveats like display resolution.
 Plus, even the very reasonable price of $399 is steep for anyone that doesn’t consider themselves a gaming enthusiast.
 Could Oculus expand the audience beyond the niche group that enjoys VR now?
 Absolutely.
-Is it VR’s iPhone moment?
+Is it VR’s mainstream moment?
 Probably not.
 Looking back though, we’ll likely view it as a vital stepping stone to getting to that point.